davay42/davay42/README.md

 I've founded and continue development a network of open source sociocultural projects today.
 Each project starts from a good idea and transparent goals, then find the people to conciously engage in volunteering for the best.
 I started creating open source social projects by myself, but there are numerous collaborations that demonstrated them as really viable for real people and communities.
 I would be glad to meet new engaged people along the way.
 And would be happy if you somehow know why it's good for you and your friends to:

 A. participate in any of our projects development and realisation in any role and position,
-B. support us by a star, mention, post or donation or any other resources you are willing to share
+B. support my projects with a star, mention, post, donation or any other resources you are willing to invest in brighter future for all.

-So the initiatives will stay alive as long as we have fun building it together! ✨
+So the initiatives will keep living for as long as we have fun making world better together! ✨

 ## My web projects

-- [Chromatone](https://github.com/chromatone) – the visual music language
+- [Chromatone](https://github.com/chromatone) – Visual Music Language research center
-- [tsoop.com](https://github.com/tsoop-com) – the live multimedia generation project
+- [tsoop.com](https://github.com/tsoop-com) – Live multimedia generation - portable collaborative music laboratory
 - [DeFUCC](https://github.com/DeFUCC) - Development Foundation for Universalization, Cooperation and Creativity, and there's more
-- [OOLEY](https://github.com/ooley42) - Open source resource about makerspaces in Russia and all over the world
+- [OOLEY](https://github.com/ooley42) - Open resource for open makerspaces in Russia and all over the world
-- [Etovoteto](https://github.com/etovoteto) – the word creation board game and the dictionary of imaginary words
+- [Etovoteto](https://github.com/etovoteto) – Word creation board game and the dictionary of imaginary words

 ## 📦 NPM packages maintained

 - [@gun-vue](https://github.com/DeFUCC/gun-vue) - toolset for easy p2p app development with Gun database and Vue 3 reactive components system
 - [gun-avatar](https://github.com/DeFUCC/gun-avatar) - simple JS avatar generator for use with gun `SEA` cryptographic keypairs
-- [use-chromatone](https://github.com/chromatone/chromatone.center) - the interactive visual music toolkit
+- [use-chromatone](https://github.com/chromatone/chromatone.center) - interactive visual music toolkit
-- [vitepress-pages](https://github.com/davay42/vitepress-pages) - Parse markdown pages structure to build Vitepress site navigation
-- [vitepress-tags](https://github.com/davay42/vitepress-tags) - Easily create a blog, a digital garden or a directory from your markdown content and vitepress.

 ## Statistics